-Chicory root has a long history of providing support to liver problems.
+Chicory root has a long history of providing support to liver concerns.
 Ancient Romans used the herb to help cleanse the blood.
 Egyptians were known to consume chicory root in large amounts to help purify the liver and the blood.
 It’s popular today as a caffeine-free replacement for coffee- you may have tried it if you’ve visited New Orleans.

 Chicory may provide direct functional support to the digestive reactions in the body.
 First of all, chicory root increases the flow of bile, which supports digestion.
 Because extra bile helps break down fats, chicory root may help optimize blood composition and is worth consideration by anyone seeking to achieve optimal liver and gallbladder health.

 Secondly, organic chicory root contains inulin, a soluble fiber that feeds digestive flora in the intestines.
 Many plants contain inulin, but chicory root has the highest concentration.
 Nourishing the healthy flora in the intestines enhances digestion.
 Furthermore, since inulin content is not digestible, the lack of glucose can help promote optimal blood sugar levels while also increasing stool bulk and consistency to help eliminate toxins efficiently.

 Many herbs are high in antioxidants, which, in plants, often come in the form of compounds called phenolics.
 Chicory is a rich source of phenolics and their protective effects on the cardiovascular system is widely acknowledged.
 Chicory coffee has repeatedly been assessed for resistance to redness due to its phenolics and caffeic acid content.
 Adding chicory root to the diet of lab rats significantly increased antioxidant levels in the blood.
 Researchers believe the benefit of dietary supplementation with chicory is because of its polyphenolic (antioxidant) compounds.

 Against Harmful Organisms

 Having shown potent activity, chicory root extract has generated interest for its potential role against harmful organisms.
 An Italian study found chicory root extract to have fungal cleansing qualities in certain situations.
 Chicory root is toxic to strains of Salmonella at high amounts and a 28-day rat study found no side effects from large servings of chicory root extract.

 Relation to the Liver